camunda/camunda-bpm-examples/servicetask/soap-service/README.md

 ...
 ```

 Note the `dependencyManagement` entry.
-It declares the camunda bill of material (BOM) that provides managed dependencies for all camunda artifacts.
+It declares the Camunda bill of material (BOM) that provides managed dependencies for all Camunda artifacts.
 These are referenced in the *dependencies* section.
 The BOM ensures that the version of the dependencies are consistent with each other.

 Next, the process engine plugins provided by Spin and Connect are registered with the engine in [camunda.cfg.xml][5]: